Skien (town): History

 Until 1979, it was thought that Skien was founded in the 14th century.
 However, the archaeological discovery of a carving of the Skien animal has established that its founding preceded 1000 A.D.
 The city was then a meeting place for inland farmers and marine traders, and also a centre for trading whetstones from Eidsborg (inland Telemark).
 Gimsøy Abbey was founded in the 12th century.
 Skien was given formal commercial town rights by the Norwegian crown in 1358.
 Timber has historically been the principal export from Skien, and in the sixteenth century the city became the Kingdom's leading port for shipping timber.
 The oldest remaining building is Gjerpen church (built in approximately 1150).

 From the 16th century, the city came to be dominated by a group of families known as patricians.
 In an 1882 letter to Georg Brandes, Henrik Ibsen mentions the families Paus, Plesner, von der Lippe, Cappelen, and Blom as the most prominent patrician families when he grew up there.

+The formannskapsdistrikt law of 1837 created a system of local government in Norway by establishing each town or city (ladested or kjøpstad) and each Church of Norway prestegjeld as a civil municipality.
+On 1 January 1838, the kjøpstad of Skien was established as Skien Municipality.